drivendataorg/spacecraft-pose-object-detection-runtime/README.md

 ## Quickstart

-This section guides you through the steps to generate a simple but valid submission for the competition.
+This section guides you through the steps to test a simple but valid submission for the competition.

 ### Prerequisites

 First, make sure you have the prerequisites installed.

  - A clone or fork of this repository
- - Enough free space on your machine for the spacecraft images dataset and Docker container images.
+ - Enough free space on your machine for the spacecraft images dataset (at least 10 GB) and Docker container images (5 GB)
  - [Docker](https://docs.docker.com/get-docker/)
  - [GNU make](https://www.gnu.org/software/make/) (optional, but useful for running commands in the Makefile)